forumpay/opencart-payment-gateway-plugin/README.md

 ### Configuration details:

 1. **Title**
-   The label of the payment method that is displayed when your customer is prompted to choose one.
+   The label of the payment method that is displayed when user is prompted to choose one.
 You can leave default or set it to something like *Pay with crypto*.
 2. **Description**
-   Additional information along with *Title*.
+   The additional description of the payment method that is displayed under the title.
-3. **POS ID**
+3. **Environment**
-   Identifier for payments from this webshop to be identified in your ForumPay dashboard.
-   Must be a unique string.
-E.g.: opencart1
+   Dropdown lets you switch between 'Production' and 'Sandbox' modes.
+   Use 'Production' for processing real transactions in a live environment and 'Sandbox' for safe testing without financial implications.
 4. **API User**
-   Unique ForumPay API-key identifier that you have to generate in the Forumpay dashboard.
+   This is our identifier that we need to access the payment system.
-   It can be found in your **Profile** section.
+   It can be found in your **Profile**.
    [Go to profile >](https://dashboard.forumpay.com/pay/userPaymentGateway.api_settings)
 5. **API Secret**
-   *Important:* never share it to anyone!
+   _Important:_ never share it to anyone!
+   Think of it as a password.
    API Secret consists of two parts.
 When generated in [ForumPay dashboard](https://dashboard.forumpay.com/pay/userPaymentGateway.api_settings), the first one will be displayed in your profile, while the second part will be sent to your e-mail.
    You need to enter both parts here (one after the other).
-6. **Sort Order**
+6. **POS ID**
-   This value determines the display order of the payment method.
-   A lower number indicates a higher priority, resulting in placement at the top.
+   This is how payments coming to your wallets are going to be identified.
+   Special characters are not allowed.
+Allowed characters are: `[A-Za-z0-9._-]` (e.g. `my-shop`, `my_shop`).
 7. **Initial Order Status**
-   Is a one of internal order statuses assigned to a new order when ForumPay payment is started.
+   Which status the order gets when user starts the payment.
 8. **Canceled Order Status**
-   Is a configured status assigned to an existing order when payment gets cancelled.
+   Which status the order gets once user cancels the payment.
 9. **Success Order Status**
-   Is a configured status assigned to an order after customer successfully completes the purchase using ForumPay.
+   Which status the order gets once user successfully completes the payment.
+10. **Sort order**
+    This value determines the display order of the payment method.
+A lower number indicates a higher priority, resulting in placement at the top.
+11. **Custom environment URL**
+    Optional: URL to the API server.
+This value will override the default setting.
+Only used for debugging.
-10. **Debug**
+12. **Debug**
-    This option determines whether debug-level logs are enabled.
+    When enabled all log levels, including debug log level, will be recorded.
+Only used for debugging.
+13. **Accept Instant (Zero) Confirmations**
+    Allows immediate transaction approval without waiting for network confirmations, enhancing speed but with increased risk.

 Don't forget to click *Save* button after the settings are filled in.